Araq/blog/quirky_exceptions.rst

 #######################

-Well judging from the limited amount of experiments that I have been able to pursuit, this seems to be a problem that rarely comes up in practice and here is an easy workaround:
+Well judging from the limited amount of experiments that I have been able to pursue, this seems to be a problem that rarely comes up in practice and here is an easy workaround:

 .. code-block:: Nim